semaphoreP/codeastro/Day3/exampledoc/README.md

 3. Copy the `exampledoc` directory somewhere into your repo and `cd` into it.

 4. Now we are ready to initialize the documentation.
 Start by making a `docs` directory in your repo.
-Then run `sphinx-quickstart`
+Then run `sphinx-quickstart` within `docs`:
 ```
 $ mkdir docs
 $ cd docs